Anderson, Indiana: Education

-Anderson's public school district is the Anderson Community School Corporation, which includes one high school, Anderson High School which serves grades 9 – 12; one junior high school, Highland Middle School (formerly Highland High School) which serves grades 6 – 8, six elementary schools (Eastside, Edgewood, Valley Grove, 10th Street, Erskine, Anderson Elementary) which serve k -5, a kindergarten center (Killbuck), and a preschool (Southview).
+The majority of the municipality is in the Anderson Community School Corporation, which includes one high school, Anderson High School which serves grades 9 – 12; one junior high school, Highland Middle School (formerly Highland High School) which serves grades 6 – 8, six elementary schools (Eastside, Edgewood, Valley Grove, 10th Street, Erskine, Anderson Elementary) which serve k -5, a kindergarten center (Killbuck), and a preschool (Southview).
 Until 1997, Anderson had three high schools: Highland, Madison Heights and Anderson.
 In 1997 Madison Heights was closed and Anderson High School moved into that facility.
 Beginning in the fall of 2010, Highland High School closed and was converted into a junior high school, consolidating all students in grades 9-12 into Anderson High School.

+Small portions of the city limits are in the South Madison Community School Corporation.

 Anderson also has a charter school (non-traditional, tuition-free public school) called Anderson Preparatory Academy.
 Currently, Anderson Preparatory Academy features grades K-12.
 Anderson Preparatory Academy is a college preparatory, military-based academy.
 All cadets in grades 6-8 are members of the Civil Air Patrol.
 High school cadets are all members of the Air Force JROTC program.
 Original plans called to only offer grades 6–9, then add on another upper grade each year before extending the lower years.

-Anderson University, a campus of the Ivy Tech Community College of Indiana, and a campus of the Purdue Polytechnic Institute are also located within the city.
+Anderson University is within the city, as are a campus of the Ivy Tech Community College of Indiana and a campus of the Purdue Polytechnic Institute.

 The city has a lending library, the Anderson Public Library.

-In fiction

-In the comic strip Peanuts, a book in the fictional series beloved by Snoopy, "The Six Bunny Wunnies", is called The Six Bunnie-Wunnies and Their Layover in Anderson, Indiana.
-(Charles Schulz had been recently awarded an honorary degree by Anderson College.)

-Anderson is the home of several characters in the alternate history novel The Man with the Iron Heart by Harry Turtledove.